borran/SITG_Clustering/README.md

 2. Create jar: ant jar

 3. Run parser: ant parser
+3.1.
+Set input and output in config.xml (see default values) 3.2. input is a folder containing all SITG XML files 3.3. output is a folder containing different folders of TXT files

 4. Run tagger: ant tagger
+4.1.
+Set input and output in config.xml (see default values) 4.2. input is an output of the parser (previous step) 4.3. output is a folder containing tagged TXT files

 5. Run clustering: ant cluster
+5.1.
+Set input, output and parameters in config.xml (see default values) 5.2. input is an output of the tagger (previous step) 5.3. output is a folder containing different results of clustering 5.4. final result of clustering is in turtle format in .xml file in output folder

 6. Run similarity: ant similar
+6.1.
+Set input, output and parameters in config.xml (see default values) 6.2. input is an output of the tagger (step 4)
+6.3. output is a folder containing different results of similarity 6.4. final result of similarity is in turtle format in .xml file in output folder

 7. Clean project (remove build folder): ant clean